Rehcra001/RetailApp/README.md

 # RetailApp
 ## Generic Sales and Inventory management app
 ## Current Functionality

+SQL server to store the data.
+Though there is no database in the repository it can be recreated using the scripts in the DataAccessLibray/SQLSricpts folder

 ### Add and Edit the following:
 Company Details <br>
 Vendors <br>